 At about 2.15pm or so the lads who were organising the whole thing decided that we would leave the pub and get the tube to Millwall.
 We walked down and on the tube and away we went.
 There were probably 300 in this group.

 As we got closer to Millwall we travelled through all sorts of dodgy tube stations like Shadwell and Rotherhithe and as the doors would open the straggling Millwall lads, who would be late for kick off (like us) would try and get on.
 The SAFC lads who stood at the doors would kick them off, and so this went on until we got to New Cross Gate.
-By now it was after 3pm and a couple of the younger lads were told to go upstairs and find out if anyone was waiting for us.
+By now the tube windows were out, the buckets of sand used as a fire repellant had been used as ammunition and they were gone, it was after 3pm and a couple of the younger lads were told to go upstairs and find out if anyone was waiting for us.
 The report that came back was “all clear”.